Raffy23/boinc-webmanager/README.md

   # Secret is used to sign and encrypt session tokens
   secret: "8831cae805746a6b0dcad897c28175c25c48535357219f0a20dca867ddce0a8a"

-  # The Path where the Files are served (should contain css and javascript of the client)
+  # The Path where the Files are served (Only needed in development mode)
-  webroot: "./web/"
+  #webroot: "./web/"
 }

 # Settings about the Boinc hosts